Cheerios: Just Checking

 In 2013, a Cheerios commercial aired, titled "Just Checking," showcasing an interracial family in which a daughter asks her mother (white) if Cheerios is good for the heart, as her father (black) mentioned.
-The mother says the cereal is good according to the box which states that the whole grain oats lower cholesterol.
-The next scene features the father waking up as a pile of Cheerios spill down his chest, which the daughter placed there having taken her father's words literally.
-The commercial received unintentional notoriety due to the racist anger at the commercial showing a biracial family.
+The mother says the cereal is suitable according to the box which states that whole grain oats lower cholesterol.
+The next scene features the father waking up as a pile of Cheerios spills down his chest, which the daughter placed there having taken her father's words literally.
+The commercial received unintentional notoriety due to intense backlash.
 This was so extreme that General Mills disabled further comments on the video.

 In 2014, General Mills released a Super Bowl ad titled "Gracie," featuring the same family: in the commercial, the father, using Cheerios to illustrate his meaning, tells the daughter that a new baby is coming, that her mother is pregnant, and the daughter accepts this—as long as they also get a puppy—and the father agrees, while the mother looks a little surprised.